 Casting directors looking for voiceover talent are able to create voiceover specific roles and use a streamlined voiceover workflow to evaluate applicants.

 When the casting director goes to post a casting notice, they will be initially asked to select what type of talent is being sought.
 In the case of looking for strictly voiceover performers, the option of Voiceover would be selected.

-When it comes to creating the role, if Voiceover is selected and the + Add a Role button is pressed, you will now be able to flesh out the role:
+When you are then ready to begin creating a role, if Voiceover is selected and the + Add a Role button is pressed, you will now be able to flesh it out: